RGouz/NLP/A Simple API for Summarization/Readme.md

 * [Setup](#setup)

 ## General Info
-Fun made Summarizer using google.
+Fun made Summarizer using google pegasus.

 ## Technologies
 Project is created with:
+python 3.8
+pytorch 1.9

+## Setup
+To run this project, install to your python enviroment:
+,,,
+pip install transformers
+pip install sentencepiece
+,,,